What Can Cause Hot Flashes other than Menopause?

 - Having dizziness

 In most cases, hot flashes appear suddenly and resolve within a few minutes.
 A hot flash usually lasts for less than five minutes.
-Nevertheless, they can have a significant impact on sleep, and many people report losing sleep as a result of night sweats that occur at night.
+Nevertheless, they can have a significant impact on sleep, and many people report losing sleep as a result of night sweats that occur.

 During menopause, hot flashes are believed to be related to hormonal changes and changes in the body's thermostat (hypothalamus), but experts aren't sure how they develop.

-Here are some risk factors for hot flashes.
-Menopause may cause some of these symptoms, which means you will not get hot flashes unless you also have menopause.
-However, if you cure the underlying problem, the symptoms will likely disappear even if you are menopausal.
+Menopause may cause other underlying symptoms.
+Some studies show that if you cure the underlying problem, the symptoms will likely disappear even if you are menopausal.

 1. Depression and Anxiety